Teaching and writing about self inquiry through Advaita (Jnana Yoga) to attain Self-Realization

 I had been very interested in the teachings of J Krishnamurti for the last 25 years, because he has gone deeply into the questions of everyday life and suffering without resorting to any belief or authority.
 I also read very widely in other fields of religion, philosophy, psychology, science, economics, sociology, history, literature and politics to gain an understanding of myself and the world.
 All this eventually brought me to Advaita Vedanta – a Non-Dual school of Self inquiry and Self Realization.
 The technical term used by Advaita Vedanta for Self Inquiry is called Jnana Yoga.

-I had the realization of true Self/Witness/Awareness through Advaita in 2012.
+I had my Self Realization of true Self/Witness/Awareness through Advaita in 2012.
 I have written about it in my article “Self inquiry and insight into one’s true nature in Advaita“.
 I am indebted to Advaita teacher James Swartz, whose writings on the internet helped me get Self Knowledge, eventually ending my journey of seeking.
 Prior to this, I had read the basics of Advaita Vedanta for merely a month.
 All my previous work with J Krishnamurti’s teachings had helped me negate most of the falsity.
 The last nudge required by Advaita was – Tat Tvam Asi : Thou Are That.
 It meant, I had to stop seeking truth as an object and understand the subject: my true Self/Witness/Awareness as the ultimate non-dual truth.

 However, it took some time (7 years) to clear mostly philosophical doubts relating to Self/Awareness/Witness which arose from my readings of different schools, both within Advaita and outside Advaita, that speak of Truth in different and contradictory ways.
 I was immensely helped in all this by my friend and philosopher, Greg Goode, who patiently had dialogue with me through all my mind boggling questions, changes and reversals.